The Writing on the Wall (film)

-The Writing on the Wall is a 1910 American silent short drama produced by the Thanhouser Company.
+The Writing on the Wall is a 1910 American silent short drama film produced by the Thanhouser Company.
 Directed by Barry O'Neil from a script by Lloyd Lonergan, this presumed lost film focuses on a young girl named Grace who becomes attracted to a wealthy man named Jack.
 Two men, named Turner and Hank, plot to rob Jack after he withdraws a large sum of money from a bank, but Grace warns him of a plot to drug him.
 Jack escapes and marries Grace.
 The film has no known trade publication reviews, but reviews may exist for this film.
 Theaters were advertising this film as late as 1913.

 Plot

 The film is presumed lost, but a surviving synopsis of the film was published in The Moving Picture World on June 11, 1910.
 It states: "Turner, a man of bad character, conducts an inn in the country.
 His stepdaughter Grace is his trudge.
 When on an errand to the village she meets Jack, wealthy young man.
 He is much attracted by her.
 Jack goes to the bank and draws a large sum of money.
 Hank, a pal of Turner, sees him and tries to ambush him on the road, but fails.
 Then he goes ahead to tell Turner.
 Jack, on his trip, meets Grace.
 Nearly exhausted, he takes her home, and thus seems to play directly into the hands of the villains.
 They steal his revolver, and would drug him, were it not for the fact that Grace writes a warning on the wall with wine.
 Jack, aided by Grace, escapes but the girl is wounded.
 Jack marries Grace."